IBM/hello-carbon-vue3/README.md

 If you are looking for a plain Vue 3 example, checkout [Hello carbon Vue3](https://github.com/IBM/hello-carbon-vue3)

+If you are looking for a Carbon 11 with Vue, checkout [Hello carbon 11 web components with Vue 3](https://github.com/davidnixon/hello-carbon11-vue3/tree/main?tab=readme-ov-file)

 ## Packages used
 - [Carbon for Vue 3](https://vue.carbondesignsystem.com/?path=/docs/welcome--vue-3-carbon-10) - Vue implementation of
 the Carbon Design System A collection of Carbon Components